Get Rid of Those Snakes!

 Common Snakes in PA

 • Garter: Often called the garden snake.
 Their most notable feature comes in yellow lines on their bodies.
-These snakes are mildly venomous, but it is not harmful to humans.
+These snakes are mildly venomous, but they are not harmful to humans.
 They tend to live in grasslands and can be gray, red, black, or brown.

 • Copperhead: Semi-aquatic, venomous snakes.
 They live in marshes, wetlands, or similar areas.
 They are typically copper-colored, with reddish-brown bodies.
 If bitten, you will need an anti-venom.